 - Unexplained rage

 If you suffer from a head injury and lose consciousness, feel extremely confused, vomit or experience a seizure, go directly to the emergency room.
 Head injuries can be fatal and may not seem as serious as they actually are; seek medical attention immediately.

 Protecting the Brain

-Even though helmets cannot prevent concussion, always wear protective equipment when participating in contact sports.
+Even though helmets cannot prevent concussions, always wear protective equipment when participating in contact sports.
 Helmets do protect the head from other injuries and can lessen the severity of trauma.
 Downhill skiing and recreational bicycle riding are examples of activities that have positively progressed over the years.
 Fifteen or fewer years ago, it was uncommon to see skiers and bikers wearing helmets.
 Now, it’s the norm.
 Other activities such as skateboarding and figure skating are lacking in helmet usage.
 Stigma and vanity no doubt are factors.

 A lesser-known means to protect the head is to build neck strength.
-In fact, that National Center for Biotechnology Information (NCBI) is currently conducting a study to find out how strengthening the neck muscles can help reduce brain trauma.
+In fact, the National Center for Biotechnology Information (NCBI) is currently conducting a study to find out how strengthening the neck muscles can help reduce brain trauma.
 In an abstract about the study, NCBI notes, “Neck strength, and improvement of neck strength will be compared between concussed and non-concussed athletes to determine if neck strength can indeed reduce the risk of concussion.”

-Building awareness about CTE and head trauma with coaches, parents and sports fans is also an effective way to help prevent the disease.
+Building awareness about CTE and head trauma with coaches, parents, and sports fans is also an effective way to help prevent the disease.
 Although scientists continue to evolve their understanding of the disease, the underlying fact is that repeated trauma to the brain can cause Alzheimer’s-like symptoms.
 By simply increasing the general public’s baseline understanding of the disease will likely result in more care and prevention.